 To use a custom configuration file, replace the value of the SPLUNK_CONFIG environment variable with the file path of the custom configuration file in the Collector task definition.

-Alternatively, you can specify the custom configuration YAML directly using the SPLUNK_CONFIG_YAML environment variable, as described in ecs_observer configuration.
+Alternatively, you can specify the custom configuration YAML directly using the SPLUNK_CONFIG_YAML environment variable, as described in Configure ecs_observer.

 Use extension Amazon Elastic Container Service Observer (ecs_observer) in your custom configuration to discover metrics targets in running tasks, filtered by service names, task definitions, and container labels. ecs_observer is currently limited to Prometheus targets and requires the read-only permissions below.
+The Collector should be configured to run as an ECS Daemon.
 You can add the permissions to the task role by adding them to a customer-managed policy that is attached to the task role.

 ecs:List*